LouisCharlesC/safe/README.md

 ```c++
 template<template<typename> class LockType, AccessMode Mode> class Access;
 ```
 Don't be daunted be the looks of the first template parameter, it only means that the LockType must be a class template with one template parameter.

-The second template parameter is the customization point you can use to change the behavior of you Access objects.
+The second template parameter is used to decide whether the Access object should allow read-write access or read-only access to the value object.
-As already mentioned, the AccessMode template parameter defines the access mode for the Access objects: either read-write or read-only.
-A trait class exists in safe/traits.h to tell *safe* whether the lock is read-write or read-only:
+A trait class exists in safe to allow you to force a compilation error when constructing an Access object in read-write mode using a given type of lock object.
+For instance, this is desirable for shared locks like std::shared_lock. safe::LockTraits is a trait class that can be specialized for this pupose.
+Here is how the trait works:
-- If no specialization of the type trait exists for LockType, the lock is read-write.
+- If no specialization of the type trait exists for a lock type, the lock can be used with read-write and read-only Access objects.
 - If a specialization exists, it must declare the IsReadOnly boolean variable.
-  - If IsReadOnly is true, the lock is read-only: using Mode = AccessMode::ReadWrite will fail to compile.
+  - If IsReadOnly is true, the lock is read-only: constructinfg an Access object with this lock using Mode = AccessMode::ReadWrite will fail to compile.
-  - If IsReadOnly is false, the lock is read-write.
+  - If IsReadOnly is false, the result is the same as if no specialization exists.

 It is useful to declare shared locks as read-only.
-Here is how to do it (you will find this exact code snippet in safe/traits.h):
+Here is how to specialize the trait for std::shared_lock (you will find this exact code snippet in safe/traits.h):
 ```c++
 template<>
 struct LockTraits<std::shared_lock>